Frequently Asked Questions

 - WTO Studies: 12 credits

-Certificates marked with * may be taken in conjunction with an Taxation LL.M. or on a stand-alone basis.
+Certificates marked with * may be taken in conjunction with an LL.M. degree or on a stand-alone basis.
 The remaining Certificates must be taken in conjunction with an LL.M degree.
 Click here for a full list of available certificate and LL.M degree combinations.

 When a Certificate is combined with an LL.M. degree program, the courses taken to meet the Certificate requirements are part of the courses taken to earn the LL.M.
 Therefore, you do not take "extra" credits if you combine a Certificate with your LL.M.